 From the findings, most teachers in the learning centre are married and have children, making them play dual roles more than single female teachers.
-According to the American Psychological Association (2010), married women report higher levels of stress than single women, with one-third (33 per cent) reporting that they have experienced a great deal of stress in the past month (8, 9 or 10 on a 10-point scale) compared with one in five (22 per cent) single women.
-Due to deteriorating physical and psychological health, people are not only more likely to experience work-related stress as they age (Malik et al., 2022) but also because of the dual roles.
+According to the American Psychology Association, 2010 married women report higher levels of stress than single women, with one-third (33 per cent) reporting that they have experienced a great deal of stress in the past month (8, 9 or 10 on a 10-point scale) compared with one in five (22 per cent) single women.
+Due to deteriorating physical and psychological health, people are not only more likely to experience work-related stress as they age (Sinha et al., 2021) but also because of the dual roles.
 Similarly, significantly more married women report that their stress has increased over the past five years.

 Of the 34 staff members who participated in the study, only some staff members have worked for more than five years.
 This is a sign that only those with high endurance can stay.
 According to Nadialis and Nugrohoseno (2014), the work period is the amount of time an employee commits their abilities and specialised skills to a particular organisation to achieve satisfactory work results.
 Employees in an organisation tend to feel more secure when they have worked there for a long time.
 This is because workers have had enough time to become used to their workplace, allowing them to form a connection with their co-workers.
-The findings also revealed that part-time employees value workplace flexibility and spend less time at work than full-time employees to intend to commit to the company over the long term or to be committed to it to a lesser extent (Conway & Briner, 2002).
+The findings also revealed that part-time employees value workplace flexibility and spend less time at work than full-time employees (Herriot & Pemberton, 1996).
+Part-time workers are less likely than full-time employees to intend to commit to the company over the long term or to be committed to it to a lesser extent (Conway & Briner, 2002).
 Perhaps future studies could investigate the resilience level or the reasons for staff's endurance in the centres.

 Moreover, the results showed that stress at work is the dominant factor affecting work pressure.
 It is evident from the results that stress at work is the primary factor influencing work pressure, with homecoming in second.
 The researcher used the mean value to assess the dominant factors influencing work pressure among mothers employed as teachers at the learning centre.
 It is clear from Table 1 that working mothers experience more stress at work than at home.
 This may be the case because many respondents are employed mothers who balance work and household responsibilities and parental roles.
 Work has consistently been identified as a major source of stress in the APA's annual Stress in America survey.
 A University of Illinois study found that working mothers' stress rates increased with the number of demands placed on them.
-In contrast according to a Harris Poll conducted on behalf of CVS Health (2022), 42% of working mothers reported the highest stress levels that year, compared to 28% of the general population and 25% of coworkers without children.
+In contrast to 28% of the general population and 25% of their coworkers without children, 42% of working mothers surveyed in a Harris Poll conducted on behalf of CVS Health reported having the highest stress rate in 2022.